 8.J.4.1 Certification of Surface Mining Permit.
-Permittees are required to certify on the NOI that the facility has submitted or will submit prior to the commencement of activity at the site a copy of the 20172022 IGP NOI to EPD's Surface Mining Unit and has an Approved Surface Mining Land Use Plan and any Approved Amendments, including, but not limited to, maintenance of adequate erosion and sediment control, and has an in-effect Surface Mining Permit.
+Permittees are required to certify on the NOI that the facility has submitted or will submit prior to the commencement of activity at the site a copy of the 2017 IGP NOI to EPD's Surface Mining Unit and has an Approved Surface Mining Land Use Plan and any Approved Amendments, including, but not limited to, maintenance of adequate erosion and sediment control, and has an in-effect Surface Mining Permit.

 8.J.4.2 Stormwater Controls.

-\ Apart from the control measures permittees implement to meet the effluent limits in Part 2, permittees must also implement the following control measures at the facility.
-The potential pollutants identified in Part 5.1.34 shall determine the priority and appropriateness of the control measures selected.
+Apart from the control measures permittees implement to meet the effluent limits in Part 2, permittees must also implement the following control measures at the facility.
+The potential pollutants identified in Part 5.1.3 shall determine the priority and appropriateness of the control measures selected.

-To the extent that an applicable SMP addresses the items in this Subpart 8.J.4.2.1 through 8.J.4.2.9, you are the permittee is considered to have complied with the relevant requirements in Subpart 8.J.4.2.1 through 8.J.4.2.9.
+To the extent that an applicable SMP addresses the items in this Subpart 8.J.4.2.1 through 8.J.4.2.9, you are considered to have complied with the relevant requirements in Subpart 8.J.4.2.1 through 8.J.4.2.9.

-8.J.4.2.1 through 8.J.4.2.9.

-\Install Stormwater Controls as Soon as Possible.
+8.J.4.2.1 Install Stormwater Controls as Soon as Possible.
 All stormwater controls described in the SWPPP must be installed and made operational as soon as conditions on each portion of the site allows.

 8.J.4.2.2 Sediment Track-Out.
-For construction vehicles and equipment exiting the site directly onto paved roads, youthe permittee must:
+For construction vehicles and equipment exiting the site directly onto paved roads, you must: